ibm-cloud-docs/vmware/brocade-vrouter-vyatta-setup-guide-vmware-environments-quantastor.md

     commit
     save

-### Configuring Firewall Name Rules
+### Configuring firewall name rules

-You will now define the firewall rules for each direction of traffic.
+Define the firewall rules for each direction of traffic.

 Use the following commands in `configure` mode: